 CHECK FOR HIDDEN COSTS

-Before you complete your purchase make sure you are clear on all the costs associated with the purchase.
-Is there a delivery or set up fee?
+Before you complete your purchase, ensure you are clear on all the costs associated with the purchase.
+Is there a delivery or set-up fee?
 What about taxes?
-If you have any questions call the company before you process your payment.
+If you have any questions, call the company before you process your payment.

 CHECK FOR BBB COMPLAINTS